-States requesting delay requested in ‘Obamacare’ arguments
+States’ delay request for arguments in ‘Obamacare’ lawsuit

 Hawkins asked for a 20-day delay to provide briefs and a delay in the hearing until after those briefs are filed.

+But in its Tuesday order, the 5th Circuit only granted a two-day delay for briefs, making them due Friday.
+The court denied the request for a delayed hearing.

-Support for a delay wasn’t unanimous among the law’s opponents.
-Hawkins’ letter said the Trump administration, which unsuccessfully attempted to get Congress to repeal the law and is not defending it in court, opposes a delay.
+Support for a delay had not been unanimous among the law’s opponents.
+Hawkins’ letter said the Trump administration, which unsuccessfully attempted to get Congress to repeal the law and is not defending it in court, opposed a delay.

 Leading the coalition of states supporting the law is California Attorney General Xavier Becerra.
-Lawyers for his office spelled out the implications of a delay in a letter filed later Monday.
-It said a delay would complicate budget proceedings in states that receive health care funds allocated through the Affordable Care Act, the setting of insurance rates by companies working with states’ regulators and decisions by individuals who need health care coverage “in deciding whether to move, change jobs, or start a family.”
+Lawyers for his office wrote that a delay would complicate budget proceedings in states that receive health care funds allocated through the Affordable Care Act, the setting of insurance rates by companies working with states’ regulators and decisions by individuals who need health care coverage “in deciding whether to move, change jobs, or start a family.”

-The main issue in the appeal is whether Texas-based U.S. District Judge Reed O’Connor’s ruling that the Affordable Care Act was rendered unconstitutional when Congress reduced to zero the tax penalty for failing to have health insurance.